ajmartin94/mylibrary/README.md

 - Integrate other APIs to provide links/embed audio/eBook information
 - Rating and commenting system for books
 - Intelligent recommendation system in python

+## Known/Expected Challenges
+- Huge data.
+Strategy right now is to create a database with a minimal amount of data per book and expand when necessary.
+Using Open Library API for free book information.
+- Unfamiliar with Django.
+Confident it can be learned quickly but still a known challenge.